solta-dev/gentity/README.md

   b.
 For each field in unique key specify gentity-tag with it's name: `gentity:"unique=primary_or_something"`
   c.
 For each field in non-unique key specify gentity-tag with it's name: `gentity:"index=some_index_name"`
   d.
 For autoincrement field (if it exists) specify gentity-tag `gentity:"autoincrement"`
+  e.
+For some functions entity must have a primary key.

 ## TODO: or not to do =)

 * ~~Tests~~
-* Multi-row insert and delete
+* ~~Multi-row insert~~ and delete
-* Caches
+* On conflict clause in multi row insert
+* Custom returns clause in multi row insert
 * Fetchers by begin of tree-indexes
 * Make create table queries
 * Make migration queries
+* Caches?
 * Automatic analyze table structure from DB